Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 - `isSustainNote` - Checks if the note is a sustain note; Returns a `boolean`.

 ### goodNoteHitPre(membersIndex, noteData, noteType, isSustainNote)
-Triggered <ins>before the good note hit calculations</ins>; Has the same parameters as `goodNoteHit`.

-> [!NOTE]
-> _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._
+Triggered <ins>before the good note hit calculations</ins>; Has the same parameters as `goodNoteHit`. `Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called.

 ### opponentNoteHit(membersIndex, noteData, noteType, isSustainNote)
-Triggered if the <ins>opponent hits a note</ins>; Has the same parameters as `goodNoteHit`.

-> [!NOTE]
-> _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._
+Triggered if the <ins>opponent hits a note</ins>; Has the same parameters as `goodNoteHit`. `Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called.

 ### opponentNoteHitPre(membersIndex, noteData, noteType, isSustainNote)
-Triggered <ins>before the opponent note hit calculations</ins>; Has the same parameters as `goodNoteHit`.

-> [!NOTE]
-> _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._
+Triggered <ins>before the opponent note hit calculations</ins>; Has the same parameters as `goodNoteHit`. `Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called.

 ### onSpawnNote(membersIndex, noteData, noteType, isSustainNote, strumTime)
 Triggered if a <ins>note is spawned</ins>.